 Brushing Is Not Enough

 While brushing your teeth twice a day every day can protect your oral health, it will not remove plaque from between your teeth.
 That's a job for either dental floss or a water flosser.

 Hopefully, you're motivated to add flossing to your daily oral health routine.
 But if using traditional dental floss is unpleasant for you, then you'll be happy to know that the water flosser is an effective alternative for removing plaque between the teeth and gums.
 But first, you'll have to learn how to use a water flosser.

 Step 1: Getting Your Water Flosser Ready

 Fill up the reservoir with lukewarm water before you begin flossing.
 Warm water is important because cold water can be unpleasant, particularly if you have sensitive teeth.

-There are a number of tips you can choose from with water flossers, including:
+There are a number of modes you can choose from with the SNOW Water Flosser including:

 Step 3: Place the Water Flosser in Your Mouth and Start with the Lowest Pressure Setting